octopus-network/octopus-appchain-anchor/README.md

 A registered `validator` can unbond himself/herself from corresponding appchain.
 At this case, this contract should:

 * Remove the `validator` from the `validator set` of next `era` of corresponding appchain and move it to `unbonded validator set`.
-The unlock time of the deposit of this `validator` is set to current time plus the duration of `unlock_period_of_validator_deposit` of `protocol settings`.
+The lock period of the unbonded stake will start from the start time of next `era` and last for the duration of `unlock_period_of_validator_deposit` of `protocol settings`, before the validator can withdraw the unbonded stake.
-* Remove all delegators of the `validator` from the `validator set` of next `era` of corresponding appchain and move them to `unbonded validator set`.
+* Remove all delegators of the `validator` from the `validator set` of next `era` of corresponding appchain.
 The unlock time of the deposit of these `delegator`(s) are set to current time plus the duration of `unlock_period_of_delegator_deposit` of `protocol settings`.

 A registered `delegator` can unbond himself/herself from a specific `validator` of corresponding appchain.
-At this case, this contract should remove the `delegator` from the `validator set` of next `era` of corresponding appchain and move it to `unbonded validator set`.
-The unlock time of the deposit of the `delegator` is set to current time plus the duration of `unlock_period_of_delegator_deposit` of `protocol settings`.
+At this case, this contract should remove the `delegator` from the `validator set` of next `era` of corresponding appchain.
+The lock period of the unbonded delegation will start from the start time of next `era` and last for the duration of `unlock_period_of_delegator_deposit` of `protocol settings`, before the delegator can withdraw the unbonded delegation.

-A validator can withdraw his/her deposit from this contract at any time before the validator is unbonded in corresponding appchain.
-The deposit of the validator after the withdrawn cannot be less than `minimum_validator_deposit` of `protocol settings`.
-If the validator has already been unbonded in corresponding appchain, he/she has to wait until the unlock period had passed before he/she can withdraw his/her all deposit.
+A validator can decrease his/her stake while the validator is still active (not unbonded) in corresponding appchain.
+The deposit of the validator after the reduction cannot be less than `minimum_validator_deposit` of `protocol settings`, and the total stake of the `validator set` of next `era` after the withdrawn cannot be less than 2/3 of the total stake of the `validator set` of last `era`.
+The lock period of the decreased stake will start from the start time of next `era` and last for the duration of `unlock_period_of_validator_deposit` of `protocol settings`, before the validator can withdraw the decreased stake.

-A delegator can withdraw his/her deposit from this contract at any time before the delegator is unbonded in corresponding appchain.
-The deposit of the delegator after the withdrawn cannot be less than `minimum_delegator_deposit` of `protocol settings`.
-If the delegator has already been unbonded in corresponding appchain, he/she has to wait until the unlock period had passed before he/she can withdraw his/her all deposit.
+A delegator can decrease his/her delegation while the delegator is still active (not unbonded) in corresponding appchain.
+The deposit of the delegator after the reduction cannot be less than `minimum_delegator_deposit` of `protocol settings`, and the total stake of the `validator set` of next `era` after the withdrawn cannot be less than 2/3 of the total stake of the `validator set` of last `era`.
+The lock period of the decreased delegation will start from the start time of next `era` and last for the duration of `unlock_period_of_delegator_deposit` of `protocol settings`, before the delegator can withdraw the decreased delegation.

 Each of the above actions will generate a corresponding `staking history` that is stored in this contract.
 These staking histories are used to restore the `validator set` of a certain `era`.